 19 Paper clips

-If you bend them up you can use paper clips like toothpicks as describe above.
-They will hold nearly everything in place what otherwise will fall apart.
+If you bend them up you can use paper clips like toothpicks as described above.
+They will hold nearly everything in place that otherwise will fall apart.
 But don’t forget them before you eat your hero!

 You can use them like tweezers and you can use them to swirl your liquids – for example, beer – to get this nice carbonation look they always have in beer ads.
 Very useful to pull things around in your scene too.

-Another liquid related household item.
-I have a collection of them from a one dollar shop for different sized glasses and bottles.
-When you place liquid in a glass or bottle they can help avoid some unwanted smears and spritz onto your glassware.
+Another liquid-related household item.
+I have a collection of them from a one-dollar shop for different-sized glasses and bottles.
+When you place the liquid in a glass or bottle they can help avoid some unwanted smears and spritz onto your glassware.
 They cost nearly nothing, but their value is priceless.

-With a punch of salt, you can easily bring some dead beer to life again.
-If you put a punch of salt into your beer and swirl it with a chopstick you will get a nice beer head again.
-It’s such easy and a really secret pro tip here.
+With a pinch of salt, you can easily bring some dead beer to life again.
+If you put a pinch of salt into your beer and swirl it with a chopstick you will get a nice beer head again.
+It’s such an easy and a really secret pro tip here.

 26 Bottle of olive oil

 In my toolbox, there is always a small bottle of olive oil.
-You can use it in combination with a brush, an eye-dropper or an atomizer to bring easily a fresh look back on your food.
+You can use it in combination with a brush, an eye-dropper, or an atomizer to bring easily a fresh look back to your food.

 27 Bottle of water

-As with olive oil it’ with water.
+As with olive oil, it’s with water.
 I use it to spritz some freshness onto fruits and vegetables or to give the salad a fresh look.

 29 Measuring Beaker